quantsbin/BiblioPixel/doc/index.rst

 * BiblioPixel uses high-performance [``numpy``](http://www.numpy.org/)
   arithmetic...

-* ...but interoperates nicely with plain old lists.
+* ...but interoperates nicely with plain old Python lists.

 * There's event handling which can connect any control to any animation without programming.

-* ...and many more
+* ...and much more...

 ## This documentation